pingwin02/MusicBro/README.md

 ## Commands

-MusicBot provides the following slash commands:
+MusicBro provides the following slash commands:

 1. `info` - Displays information about the bot's ping.
 2. `nowplaying` - Displays information about the currently playing song.